3 Key Questions to Answer Before Marketing Your Business

 Sidebar: As a subset question to this I would also ask if you know Who your target market is – a crucial piece of the overall puzzle.
 If you do not know who your target market is or understand them, you may as well not be marketing at all.

 3.What is your marketing budget?
 This really should be in your marketing plan, which is part of your business plan.
 It is so important that it warrants repeating.

 YES: Great, I can determine the most effective marketing tools for your budget and we can stay on track!

 NO: No worries.
 This does not have to be overwhelming.
 We can start small and build as we go.
 I will create a list of marketing services for you based on your goals.
 They will be listed in order from what you should start with first and go down the line.
 This will ensure that you are starting with the most important step and getting the most bang for your buck as well.
 Then, you can add on services down the road as your budget allows.

 WHY IS THIS IMPORTANT?
 There are a couple of different reasons a budget for marketing is important.
 First, marketing your company is a commitment.
 It takes time, effort, communication and yes, money.
 Secondly, having a budget shows that you are serious and understand the importance of spending money to make money.
 Those who are not willing to invest in their business will inevitably fall behind.

 I do offer free consultations and would be happy to help guide you with determining and implementing the most effective marketing strategies for your company.
-Call, text or email me today to schedule a meeting,
+Feel free to call, text or email me to schedule a meeting.